The 2011 college football season is finally here, and this year’s slate is loaded with excellent matchups.

 No. 3 Oregon @ No. 7 Stanford

-In what many experts are pegging as the "game of the year", the Ducks travel to the Farm to take on Stanford in a game that is almost sure to have major national championship implications.
+In what many experts are pegging as the "game of the year," the Ducks travel to the Farm to take on Stanford in a matchup that's almost sure to have major national championship implications.
 Also, not one, not two, but three Heisman Trophy candidates will be on display in Palo Alto this night (Andrew Luck, LaMichael James and Darron Thomas).
 Last year the Cardinal gave Oregon a run for their money, jumping out to a 21-3 first quarter lead and a 31-24 advantage at halftime before the Ducks pulled away in the fourth quarter.

 No. 14 TCU @ No. 5 Boise State

 The two kings of the non-automatic qualifiers square off in what will be their only matchup as conference rivals.
 (This is Boise State’s first year in the Mountain West and next year TCU bolts to the Big East.)
 If the Broncos can escape Atlanta with a win over Georgia in their opening game, then it's very likely that both Boise State and TCU will enter this showdown undefeated and as legitimate national title contenders.
 The defending Rose Bowl champion Horned Frogs may have lost star quarterback Andy Dalton to the NFL, but they will still be a major challenge for Heisman candidate Kellen Moore and the Broncos.
 It should be an excellent matchup between the physical, hard-hitting TCU defense and Boise State’s high-powered offense.